Yale-BIM/f23-assignments/SETUP0_ROSWorkspace.md

     messages to the /rosout topic.
 Thus, you should see a directed edge in the graph from each of these nodes to the /rosout topic.
 Meanwhile, the node [/rosout](http://wiki.ros.org/rosout#rosapi) subscribes to the /rosout topic.
-This is illustrated in the graph with an edge that goes in the opposite direction: from the /rosout topic to the /rosout node.
+This is illustrated in the graph with an edge that goes from the /rosout topic to the /rosout node.

     > The node [rosout](http://wiki.ros.org/rosout) implements a system-wide logging mechanism for messages sent to the /rosout topic.
 The /rosout node subscribes to the /rosout topic to record